Marbled Chinese Cookies

 - 2 eggs

-- 4 cups flour: all-purpose, whole wheat pastry, or spelt (gluten-free: use any GF flour)
+- 4 cups flour: all-purpose, whole wheat pastry, or spelt, or unblanched almond flour, or a combination (gluten-free: use any GF flour)

 - 1 cup tapioca flour

 - optional: 1 1/2 cups finely ground whole almonds